abits/blueprints/README.rst

 What now?
 ---------

-Symfony does not allow remote acces to the dev dispatcher by default.
+Symfony does not allow remote access to the development dispatcher by default.
 Modify ``www/web/app_dev.php`` to change this.

 Install Drupal online by visiting <http://www.vbox.local/install.php> or